Rock Art Interpretation

-Rock Art just didn’t sprout out of thin air!
-They have roots that constitute the ancient base of our knowledge.
-They are deep-rooted in the region’s pre-history and usually attempt to answer life’s big questions.
+Rock Art did not sprout out of thin air!
+We can trace their roots to the ancient base of our knowledge that represents the region’s pre-history.
+In essence, it attempts to answer life’s big questions.
 So, study them!
 Collect regional anecdotes and myths and even look for their continuation nowadays (see Santa and ibex connection).
-Enter the ancients’ mind by understanding their world and thoughts.
-Their art reflects thoughts brewed together composing the world wanders into a visual scene.
-Each rock art hides a story that extends beyond your visual impression, so dig into its regional history and find it there!
-It will never be what you see at first sight, so ignore the misleading impressions and dig deeper to unravel its true meaning.
+Ancient art embodies many ideas that have been brewing for a long time, weaving them into a visual form.
+Each rock art hides a story that extends beyond your initial impression.
+Explore its regional history to uncover it.
+Never trust your first impressions, but examine rock art closely to reveal its true meaning.

 2. Classify your rock art

-Rock Art classification is essential in order to interpret symbols and aid you in deciphering the whole scene.
-To decode the symbol role from a single rock art is futile.
-You need to have a comparison of many rock art utilizing the same symbol in order to understand its purpose.
+The classification of rock art is essential for understanding its symbols and for deciphering the whole scene.
+It is impossible to decode a rock art’s symbolism from one image.
+To understand its meaning, you need to compare many rock art featuring the same symbol.
 Combine similar rock art scenes or recurring patterns into categories.
-I found that repetitive symbols such as (sun, moon, boat, fish, ibex, weapon, … etc) or even complete scenes (creation, fertility, hunt .. etc) repeat in many scenes.
-Sometimes just grouping the symbols into one scene reveals its intent.
-Don’t look for any order, the symbols scattered around and few scenes may overlap each other.
-I define rock art categories as scenes that represent a unique symbol arrangement that forms the artist’s intent.
+In many rock artworks, I found that repetitive symbols (sun, moon, boat, fish, Ibex, weapon, etc) or even complete scenes (creation, fertility, hunt, etc) appear.
+Sometimes just grouping the symbols into one scene reveals their meaning.
+Don’t look for any order in the scene, the symbols are scattered around, so scenes may overlap.
+I define rock art categories as scenes that represent a unique symbol arrangement that encapsulates the artist’s intent.
 These reflect regional rituals or interpretations of natural phenomena.
-Listed here are the categories that I discovered in my deciphering efforts, click them to learn more:
+The following are categories that I discovered in my deciphering efforts.
+Click them to learn more:

 Categories of rock art

-For effective deciphering, frame your rock art into the suggested guidelines or find a new one.
+Use the suggested guidelines for deciphering rock art or create your own.
 Search in your rock art collection for a connection to astronomy or major popular myth from ancient times.
-It may be a full story such as (Creation) or just an idea like a (Heavenly Gates).
+It may be a full story such as (Creation) or just an idea like (Heavenly Gates).

 3. Find a connection to Astronomy

 Sky worship is apparent in ancient religious expressions, be it a burial site, a tomb, rock art, or early script.
-Astronomy developed from ancient Astrology that assigned an active role of events on earth to each star.
-Stars represented ancient gods that mastered life on earth and therefore were followed religiously.
-Therefore, when interpreting rock art pay attention to small details such as dots that may represent a star or a constellation.
+Astronomy developed from Classical Astrology, which assigned an active part and a formative event to every star.
+According to ancient thinking, the stars represented gods that were considered masters of life on Earth and therefore worshiped religiously.
+When interpreting rock art pay attention to small details such as dots that may represent a star or a constellation.
 Look for orientation, patterns of lines, dots, squares, circles, and more, don’t ignore them!
 If you find some pattern it is probably an important old counting mechanism such as the Moon calendar or other calendar markings.

-The Sun and the Moon and Equinox, and Solstice days were very important in ancient times.
-They are the old astronomical clocks that commenced the life rhythm in every culture.
-They are major symbols that regulated yearly events in ancient times.
-In this respect, look for a connection to annual seasonal stars and constellations appearance since they are celebrated in every culture.
+The appearance of the Sun and the Moon and the changing Equinox, and Solstice days were very significant events in ancient times.
+They are the old astronomical clocks that established the rhythm of life in every culture.
+As such, look for a connection to the annual appearance of seasonal stars and constellations, since they are celebrated in every culture.

 4. Find a connection to Myth

-Myths conveyed oral ancient wisdom and at the ripe time, rock art replaced them followed by a script or fully written story.
-Before the invention of writing, the transmission of wisdom and knowledge carried by oral tradition conveyed by myths.
-When rock art matured they continued this tradition with pictures that illustrated the same knowledge.
-Myths are connected to creation, fertility, seasons, natural forces, and other natural wonders that captured man’s imagination.
-They are the old cultural milestones in every ancient culture, so look for them in your rock art.
+In the days before writing, wisdom and knowledge were transmitted primarily through myths.
+When rock art matured, drawings, or rock art, continued to illustrate the same knowledge.
+Myths encapsulate past wisdom through stories such as creation, fertility, seasons, natural forces, and other unexplained wonders that captured man’s imagination.
+They are the cultural milestones in every ancient culture, so look for them in your rock art.